ni/niveristand-python/docs/restrictions.rst

 Parameters
 ----------

-- Passing an immutable (such as the `value` property of an NI VeriStand Data Type) down as parameter by reference will not actually pass it by reference when the code is run in Python.
-This works well in the deterministic mode.
+- If you need to pass an immutable object (such as the `value` property of an NI VeriStand data type) by reference, you must run your code deterministically.
+Otherwise, the parameter will not actually pass by reference when you run the code in Python.

     .. code-block:: python